-With the 2-year yield higher than the 10-year yield, the yield curve has officially inverted as of 3Q2019 and now again in 1Q2020.
+With the 2-year yield higher than the 10-year yield, the yield curve has officially inverted as of 3Q2019 and now again in 1Q2020 due to the coronavirus pandemic.
 History has shown us there’s a high chance of a recession within the next 6-18 months.
-I’ll peg the probability at 70%.

 To parry a recession, the only thing the Fed can do is to cut rates aggressively to entice consumers and investors to borrow and get the yield curve closer to normal.
 Even then, perhaps it’s too late.
 The Fed did an emergency rate cut in March 2020 to 1.25% – 1.5%, but the 10-year bond yield is now around 0.5%.
 Therefore, the Fed still has a long ways to cut!